360Conferences/speaker-portal/README.md

 Before deploying and testing the app, there are a few site-specific configuration elements that need to be in place first:

+1. Update `/.firebaserc` with your project name.

 1. Customize the base URLs for the Firebase database (`EVENT_ID`) and Firebase storage (`AVATAR_URL`) in `factories.js`.

-2. Customize the values in `/js/config.js`.
+1. Customize the values in `/js/config.js`.

-3. Create a `config` node at the root of your database URL with the following
+1. Create a `config` node at the root of your database URL with the following
     keys:

     - **admins:** List of Firebase Auth UIDs for each admin account.